googleinterns/zetasql-lint/docs/checks.md

 ## imports
 Imports should be on the top.
 There shouldn't be any redundant(dublicate) imports.
-All 'PROTO' imports and all 'MODULE' imports should group among themselves, there shouldn't mixed order like (MODULE-PROTO-MODULE) or (PROTO-MODULE-PROTO)
+All imports should order as follows:

+1. Proto imports
+2. Module imports

+or

+1. Module imports
+2. Proto imports

 **Example**
 ```sql